 How Is It Treated

-Note: Although eczema differs from sun spots on skin, this is sometimes be confused for eczema in its early stages as they both have similar symptoms.
-It is essential to distinguish between the two conditions for accurate diagnosis and treatment.
+Note: Although eczema may differ from sun spots on skin, these sports are commonly confused for (early stage) eczema because of appearing similar symptoms.
+It is important to differentiate between the two conditions (eczema and sun spots on skin) for right treatment.

 4. Psoriasis

-Psoriasis is another skin chronic autoimmune condition that can be seen as scaly, silver patches on the skin.
+Another skin chronic autoimmune condition which nowadays every other human being is affected with is Psoriasis that can be seen as scaly, silver patches on the skin.
 These patches are often sharply defined and may be extremely itchy with no other symptoms.
-Commonly affected areas os pasoriasis include the scalp, elbows, knees, and lower back.
-In some cases, an outgrowth also appears in the lower back region that can be itchy and painful with blood discharge.
-Triggers such as stress, infections, or certain medications can worsen psoriasis.
+The affected skin parts from psoriasis commonly include the hair scalp, elbows, mostly knees, and lower back.
+In most cases of Psoriasis, a small bump may grow in the lower back region which is painful and itchy at the same time with excessive blood discharge.
+Psoriasis triggers could be stress, enviornmental infections, or in fact certain medications.

 How Is It Treated